 The Court set out four factors that a plaintiff must meet to establish such a tort in Alberta:

 - the defendant publicised an aspect of the plaintiff's private life;

 - the plaintiff did not consent to the publication;

 - the matter publicised or its publication would be highly offensive to a reasonable person in the position of the plaintiff; and

 - the publication was not of legitimate concern to the public.

 The private information captured by this tort includes health records, financial records, sexual matters, and personal relationships.
-The Alberta Queen's Bench additionally held that if the information does not fall into one of the four categories, then the question to determine whether the information is private is: 'what would a reasonable person feel if they were placed in the same position as the claimant faced with the same publicity?'
+The Alberta King's Bench additionally held that if the information does not fall into one of the four categories, then the question to determine whether the information is private is: 'what would a reasonable person feel if they were placed in the same position as the claimant faced with the same publicity?'